mohitsinha/aspirethemes.github.io/_docs/bold-ghost.md

 ### Support

-If you have any questions, I'd be happy to answer them.
-Please don't hesitate to contact at:
+If you have any questions, I'd be happy to help.

 * _Email:_ [aspirethemes@gmail.com](mailto:aspirethemes@gmail.com)
 * _Twitter:_ [@aspirethemes](https://twitter.com/aspirethemes)